 Despite mixed views about the success of virtual events, they have proven to be an effective way of reaching new audiences.
 Attendees report they are 84% more likely to attend an event for the first time on a digital platform than going to a physical event for the first time.
 This suggests that events that include a virtual element will be able to introduce exhibitors/ sponsors to a wider audience.
 In order to do this effectively, it’s important to know the relative strengths and weaknesses of virtual.

 In March 2020, we started benchmarking virtual attendee experience to better understand the staying power of virtual events.
 We then compared the benchmarks to over 3 million data points we’ve collected on the live attendee experience.

 Key virtual benchmarks for attendees include:

-● Overall satisfaction: Attendees are equally satisfied with virtual events.
+Attendees are equally satisfied with virtual events.

 Does this mean that attendees think virtual events are better?
 Not entirely.
 Attendees believe virtual events are just as good for content delivery as in-person events.
-They also scored virtual as being better value for money.
-However, attendees have an overwhelming preference for F2F when it comes to networking, the overall event experience and doing business.
+They also scored virtually as being better value for money.
+However, attendees have an overwhelming preference for F2F when it comes to networking, the overall event experience, and doing business.
 This suggests that events that play to the strengths of both live and virtual will see more success.

 In the ICEINSIGHTS 2020 report, 70% of respondents said ensuring the sustainability of their events is a key challenge they hope to tackle in the next three years.
-Our research also found that one in three exhibitors would not exhibit at a show with poor approach to sustainability.
+Our research also found that one in three exhibitors would not exhibit at a show with a poor approach to sustainability.
 Talk to organizers about their sustainability policies.
-What steps are they taking to minimise their carbon footprint?
+What steps are they taking to minimize their carbon footprint?